-DENSITY AND CHARACTER
+CHARACTER AREAS DENSITY AND CHARACTER

-20-35 dph: Heights two to three storeys, predominantly houses; terraces, semi-detached and some four storeys, primarily a mix of townhouse typologies and small apartment buildings - three to four storeys, primarily apartment buildings with mixed uses at
+20-35 dph: Heights two to three storeys, predominantly houses; terraces, semi-detached and some detached homes.

-25-45 dph: Heights two to three storeys, predominantly houses but with some apartment buildings
+25-45 dph: Heights two to three storeys, predominantly houses but with some apartment buildings around key nodes.